-For each LoS, the target hit records an injury of that level that reflects the description of the damage that affects all rolls of two stats, typically Con, and one other chosen by the DM.
-These injuries are added to any TN to which the DM feels they would apply (usually anything that the stat affected would be added to), until healed.
+For each MoS, the player gets an injury to appropriate stats, typically Con, and one other chosen by the DM.
+These injuries effectively lower the character's stats by the level of the injury, until healed.
 Injuries are not cumulative, and the player only has to deal with the worst penalty for each stat.